2002 FIFA World Cup Group C

 Group C of the 2002 FIFA World Cup took place between 3 and 13 June 2002.
 The group consisted of eventual champions Brazil, Turkey, Costa Rica, and China.
-Brazil finished top of the group, winning all three matches, and advanced to the second round, alongside Turkey.
-Costa Rica were eliminated on goal difference, having shared the same number of points as Turkey, while China lost all three of their matches, failing to score a goal in any of them.
+Brazil finished top of the group, winning all three matches, and advanced to the second round, alongside Turkey, and then the two teams went on to meet each other in the semi-finals.
+Costa Rica were eliminated on goal difference, having shared the same number of points as Turkey, while China lost all three of their matches without scoring a goal in any of them, thus making the only team to not score in this World Cup alongside France.